Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Methods

 Remarkably, our findings suggest that even using a randomly initialized temporal feature extractor with untrained parameters can induce competitive, even better forecasting results.
-It is necessary to consider what these feature extractors have learned from time series data.
+This intriguing phenomenon raises a question of what these feature extractors have learned from time series data.
 Figure~\ref{fig:3} illustrates the weights of the final linear projection layer and different temporal feature extractors, such as MLP and attention on ETTh1.
 Interestingly, when the temporal feature extractor is a MLP, both MLP and projection layer learn chaotic weights, whereas the product of the two remains consistent with the weights learned from a single linear layer.
-On the other hand, when the temporal feature extractor is attention, it also learns about messy weights, but the weight learned by the projection layer is similar to that of a single linear layer, implying the importance of linear projection in time series forecasting.
+On the other hand, using attention as the temporal feature extractor also learns about messy weights, but the weight learned by the projection layer is similar to that of a single linear layer, implying the importance of learning a mapping pattern from input to output time series, as learned in a single linear layer, in LTSF tasks.

-To mitigate any potential dataset-specific bias, we conducted more experiments on the full ETT benchmarks, using the same comparison protocol as~\cite{PatchTST2022Nie}.
+To mitigate potential dataset-specific bias, we conducted more experiments on the full ETT benchmarks, using the same comparison protocol as~\cite{PatchTST2022Nie}.
 Table~\ref{tab:1} demonstrates the forecasting results of RLinear and selected models.
-Interestingly, the simple baseline RLinear has comparable or even better performance in most cases compared to carefully designed methods.
-Sometimes, these delicate models using temporal feature extractors even perform worse than an untrained prototype.
-It is important to note that models with a fixed random temporal feature extractor generally exhibit similar forecasting performance, and approach a single linear layer.
-These intriguing observations prompt us to question whether temporal feature extractors are necessary, and why linear mapping is so effective in long-term time series forecasting.
+Interestingly, the simple baseline RLinear has competitive or even better performance in most cases compared to carefully designed methods.
+Sometimes, these complicated models even perform worse than their prototypes with frozen randomly initialized weights in their temporal feature extractors.
+These intriguing observations prompt us to question whether temporal feature extractors are effective in LTSF tasks, and why a single linear layer (i.e. affine transformation) works well on commonly used benchmarks.